arogozhnikov/python3_with_pleasure/README.md

 By the end of 2019 scientific stack will [stop supporting Python2](http://www.python3statement.org).
 As for numpy, after 2018 any new feature releases will support [only Python3](https://github.com/numpy/numpy/blob/master/doc/neps/dropping-python2.7-proposal.rst).

-To make transition more joyful, I've collected a bunch of Python 3 features that you may find useful (and worth migrating faster).
+To make transition less frustrative, I've collected a bunch of Python 3 features that you may find useful (and worth migrating faster).